-- 1. No posting for commercial or business purposes. - 2.
-Only one poster/announcement per activity. - 3.
-No poster larger than 11 by 17 inches. - Posted material is to be removed on the day following the event.
+- 1. No posting for commercial or business purposes. - Only one poster/announcement per activity. - No poster larger than 11 by 17 inches. - Posted material is to be removed on the day following the event.
 No material posted for more than 14 days.
-Bulletin boards are to be completely cleared at the end of the academic term. - Posters, notices, or announcements may not be posted anywhere except on designated general-purpose-bulletinboards without prior permission of the Campus Director.
+Bulletin boards are to be completely cleared at the end of - Posters, notices, or announcements may not be posted anywhere except on designated general-purpose-bulletin-boards without prior permission of the Campus Director.